MingshanHe/Compliant-Control-and-Application/README.md

 ### 2. Hybrid Position Force Control

-  In industrial polishing, coating painting and so forth, the robotic arm need to be controlled to move along the surface with a pressure.
-The constant pressure provide a vertical force along the surface and won't be changed during moving.
-Because of it, the end effector and contact surface exist a friction which cause the polishing and painting.
+  In industrial polishing, coating painting, and so forth, the robotic arm needs to be controlled to move along the surface with pressure.
+The constant pressure provides a vertical force along the surface and won't be changed during moving.
+Because of it, the end effector and contact surface exist friction which causes the polishing and painting.

-  In this control algorithms, I have used a car wheel to imitate a curve surface which need to be processed.
-This control algorithm contains position servo and force close-loop control as its name.
+  In this control algorithms, I have used a car wheel to imitate a curve surface that needs to be processed.
+This control algorithm contains position servo and forces closed-loop control as its name.

   First of all, running the gazebo environment which contains a universal robot and a car wheel beside it.